CK205/FirstJava-Repository/README.md

 ### My first repository is awesome!

-I'm [C Kane] and here is my first GitHub repository.
+I'm [C K] and here is my first GitHub repository.
 If you see this file on my project, it's because I'm learning Git.

 My mood: